-Analyzes, consults, troubleshoots, and problem-solves complex academic unit issues in cooperation with the department chair or director to develop a coverage plan describing the essential responsibilities to be performed by the Interim or other in-department personnel during the time of the position vacancy.
-Responsibilities will vary, based on the department's prioritized needs, and will be limited to those that can be completed within the allocated time frame.
+Analyzes, consults, troubleshoots, and problem-solves complex academic unit issues in cooperation with the department chair or director to develop a coverage plan describing the essential responsibilities performed by the Administrative Consultants and other in-department personnel during the time of the position vacancy.
+Responsibilities will vary, based on the department's prioritized needs and will be limited to those completed within the allocated time frame.
 The Lead AC will have very limited information when taking over for the department administrator and will quickly need to get up to speed on the specifics of items below for each department being covered.
 Examples of responsibility oversight include:

 Undergraduate and Graduate Programs